alex-lt-kong/the-nitty-gritty/c/12_disassembly/README.md

 | rsi             | esi         | si         | sil        |
 | rsp             | esp         | sp         | spl        |

+* This design is also related to Intel's choice of using little-endian byte order.
+For example, if a 64-bit register stores `0xDE AD BE EF 01 23 45 67` and we want to keep only its 32-bit part, it is more "reasonable" to keep `0x01 23 45 67` instead of `0xDE AD BE EF`.
+If we want to achieve this with the above compatibility design, we have to choose little-endian instead of big-endian byte order.
+That is, the first byte should store `0x67` rather than `0xDE`.

 ### References